Video Games

 What do I need to know about video games and kids?

 Many video games emphasize autonomous action rather than cooperation, violence over creative conflict resolution, and depict others as aggressive adversaries.
 It's no wonder that many parents and experts are concerned about what kids learn from these games.
-Find out more from the links on this page.
+On the other hand, video games can teach valuable skills, improve hand-eye coordination and provide enjoyable recreation.
+Playing video games can affect kids' attention, empathy, aggression, and other traits.
+It also may be replacing activities that are better for your child's learning and healthy development, such as reading or playing outside.

 - PBS has a Web site for its show The Video Game Revolution, which examines the evolution and history of the video game industry, the impact of video games on society and culture, and the future of electronic gaming.
 Two essays of interest are:

-- Do you know what video games your children are playing?—this issue is of interest, since about 2/3 of gamers are adults, yet parents tend to assume that games are made for kids, and not pay attention to what their kids are playing.
+- Do you know what video games your children are playing?—this issue is of interest, since about 2/3 of gamers are adults, yet parents tend to assume that games are made for kids, and they don't pay attention to what their kids are playing.

 - Eight myths about video games debunked takes on what the author sees as common misperceptions in the public.

-- Common Sense Media also has video game reviews for families.
+- Common Sense Media offers video game reviews for families.

 - Joint Statement on the Impact of Entertainment Violence on Children: Congressional Public Health Summit—a statement of the American Academy of Pediatrics, American Academy of Child & Adolescent Psychiatry, American Psychological Association, American Medical Association, American Academy of Family Physicians, American Psychiatric Association.